 Gary consulted his colleague Caroline Pollard, manager of e-discovery services at the firm, to brainstorm ideas that could expedite the review process and maintain a trustworthy process.
 After thinking through a few options, Caroline recalled a conversation she recently had at Relativity Fest about a feature in Relativity that can compare documents automatically by identifying any discrepancies from the extracted text.
 Gary set up a workflow where the two reviewers could scroll through the document comparisons in the viewer to identify inconsistencies, and cross-check the paper documents in front of them, allowing them to focus only on the areas where differences existed.
 With the new workflow, they completed the project in about 23 days at an $18,000 cost to the client, resulting in more than $125,000 in savings.

-“Relativity helped us solve an urgent, out-of-the-box problem for our client.
-They came to us looking for paralegals to staff a manual process, but we were able to deliver a simplified, and much more cost-effective solution.”
+“Relativity helped solve an urgent, out-of-the-box problem for our client.
+They came to us looking to staff a manual process, but we were able to deliver a simplified, and much more cost-effective solution.”

 GARY MELHUISH, Manager of Litigation Support Services